H2 blockers are medicines that work by reducing the amount of stomach acid secreted by glands in the lining of your stomach.

 Types of H2 Blockers

 There are different names and brands of H2 blockers.
+All are available over the counter without a prescription.
 Most work equally as well.
 Side effects may vary from drug to drug.

 - Famotidine (Pepcid AC, Pepcid Oral)

 - Ranitidine (Zantac, Zantac 75, Zantac Efferdose, Zantac injection, and Zantac Syrup)

 - Nizatidine Capsules (Axid AR, Axid Capsules, Nizatidine Capsules)

 H2 blockers are most often taken by mouth.
 You can get them in the form of tablets, liquids, or capsules.